MAXNORM8650/SDSquare/README.md

 ### Train

-To train a model, run `python3 diffusion_training.py ARG_NUM` where `ARG_NUM` is the number relating to the json arg file.
+To train a model, run `python .\diffusion_training.py argsN` where `argsN` is the number relating to the json arg file.
 These arguments are stored in ./test_args/ and are called args38.json for example.

 ### Evaluate

-To evaluate a model, run `python detection.py ARG_NUM`, and ensure the script runs the correct sub function.
+To evaluate a model, run `python .\detection.py argsN`, and ensure the script runs the correct sub function.

 ### Datasets
 BRATS2021 and Pneumonia X-Ray both publicly available datasets.
 Please refer to the paper for more details.